-Fixtures are objects attached to, or installed in, the property.
+Fixtures are objects attached to, or installed in, the rental property.

-Examples: picture hooks, locks, clotheslines, cable TV connections, window awnings, air conditioners, above ground pools and fencing, carpets, TV antennae, satellite dishes, ramps and grab rails (disability requirements).
+Examples: picture hooks, locks, clotheslines, cable TV connections, window awnings, air conditioners, electric vehicle chargers, above ground pools and fencing, carpets, TV antennas, satellite dishes, ramps and grab rails (disability requirements).

 Getting approval